rizinorg/rizin/DEVELOPERS.md

     - This way we reduce the number of local variables per function and it's easier to find which variables are used, where and so on.

-* Always put a space before every parenthesis (function calls, conditionals, fors, etc, ...) except when defining the function signature.
-This is useful for grepping.

 * Function names should be explicit enough to not require a comment explaining what it does when seen elsewhere in code.